merleM/multisite-ticket-system/README.md

 You can find some screenshots of the plugin features in the "screenshots/" folder.

+Tickets overview in network admin:
 ![Tickets overview in network admin](screenshots/msts_screenshot01_networktickets.jpg)

+Settings overview in network admin:
 ![Settings overview in network admin](screenshots/msts_screenshot02_settings.jpg)

+Tickets overview in site admin:
 ![Tickets overview in site admin](screenshots/msts_screenshot04_admintickets.jpg)

+Create a ticket in site admin:
 ![Create a ticket in site admin](screenshots/msts_screenshot05_createTicket.jpg)